 C. Caalan Accommodations

 1. Cadlao Resort and Restaurant.
-This resort is a hidden gem that provides the best to its guests.
+This resort is a hidden gem that provides the best for its guests.
 From the rooms, its facilities, to its superb restaurant, This resort is considered among the top hotels in El Nido.
 The resort comes with a private beach and two swimming pools.
 Perhaps the perfect hidden getaway for families, they also offer private and executive island tour packages.

 2. Angel Nido Resort.
 When owners take care of their property and their customers, it shows.
-Angel Nido Resort is one of the top specialty lodgings in El Nido with clean and well-maintained facilities, very accommodating owners and servers delicious Italian pasta and wine.
+Angel Nido Resort is one of the top specialty lodgings in El Nido with clean and well-maintained facilities, very accommodating owners and serves delicious Italian pasta and wine.

 3. El Nido Reef Strand Resort.
 This modern house turned resort provides great value for your money with personalized service and a great ocean view.
 The resort has a homey feel; very hospitable owners, and rooms have verandas and an excellent view of the sea.

 4. Makulay Lodge and Villas.
 I met the owner of this beautiful lodge during Travel Massive event in Manila.
 I was able to take a glimpse of their place when I was randomly walking around the Caalan area.
 What makes this place special is they provide barbeque facilities for outdoor dining.
-They have beachfront accommodation with plenty of water sport activities.
+They have beachfront accommodation with plenty of water sports activities.
 The location is also very quiet.

 5. Antonio Village Pension and Cafe.
 This lovely accommodation is perfect for backpackers who want a decent room.
 This pension (guest house) is known for having friendly owners and accommodating staff.